hundredrabbits/Donsol/famicom/README.md

 A standard deck of playing cards consists of 52 Cards in each of the 4 suits of Spades, Hearts, Diamonds, and Clubs.
 Each suit contains 13 cards: Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King.

+## Styleguide

+- Routine that writes on a register, should be called `loadName`.
+- Routine that updates the value at a memory address, should be called `updateName`.
+- Routine that triggers a redraw, should be called `redrawName`.
+- Routine that are triggered during nmi, should be called `alwaysName`.

 ## TODOs

 - Fix issue with experience bar?!